aishwaryaSudhakar01/job-search-automation/README.md

 ## Notes
 - Credentials are not included — add your own
-- The Firecrawl branch is limited to 1 company in this repo for testing; remove the Limit node before deploying live
 - For reliable scheduling, deploy n8n to an always-on server rather than running it locally

 ---